bytehaufen/DSDS-Presentation/slides/main.md

 ## Was sind Tests?

-* > _Software testing is the process of evaluating and verifying that a software product or application does what it’s supposed to do.
-The benefits of good testing include preventing bugs and improving performance._ \[[ibm.com](https://www.ibm.com/topics/software-testing)\]
+* > _&#8222;Software testing is the process of evaluating and verifying that a software product or application does what it’s supposed to do.
+The benefits of good testing include preventing bugs and improving performance.&#8220;_ \[[ibm.com](https://www.ibm.com/topics/software-testing)\]

 <!-- - Evaluierung und Verifizierung von Software -->
 <!-- - Verhindern von Fehlern -->